choyiny/cscc09.com/content/outline.md

 These rules are meant to ensure that all students understand their solutions well enough to prepare the solutions themselves.
 If challenged you must be able to reproduce and explain your work.

-You are not allowed to ask for help outside of the course.
-Asking for help anywhere else online or in private chat groups (unless the private group chat was setup between the group members of the same group project) will be considered as unauthorized help.
+You are not allowed to ask for help outside the course.
+Asking for help anywhere else online or in private chat groups (unless the private group chat was set up between the group members of the same group project) will be considered as unauthorized help.

 The course staff reserves the right to use code and text analysis tools to compare your submission with others to verify